Here, we explain the duty of care that you owe to your remote workers and how you can meet it in just 5 simple steps.

 - Expected working hours

-- When is the employer or employee entitled to request, change or terminate work-from-home
+- When is the employer or employee entitled to request, change or initiate termination of remote work

 - Minimum ergonomic and safety standards for the home workspace

 - Any entitlements for remote workers, e.g. supplies of office equipment

 Each employee who is working from home should be required to acknowledge and sign this work-from-home policy.

 Step 2: Review your employment contracts

 One of the requirements under Singapore law is to clearly stipulate the employee’s place of work.
 That is why you see it as a clause under almost all employment contracts.

 If you have decided to offer work-from-home as a permanent option to your employees, we suggest that this be specifically mentioned as a place of work inside the contract itself.